AdobeDocs/experience-manager-65.en/help/communities/sites.md

 ![site-thumbnail](assets/site-thumbnail.png)

-(Optional) Select the Upload Image icon in order to display a thumbnail along with the name and description to creators of community sites.
+(Optional) Select the Upload Image icon to display a thumbnail along with the name and description to creators of community sites.

 ### Structure {#structure}

 ![site-structure](assets/site-structure.png)

 To add community functions, drag from the right side to the left in the order the site menu links should appear.
-Styles will be applied to the template during creation of the site.
+Styles are applied to the template during creation of the site.

 For example, if you want a home page, drag the Page function from the library and drop under the template builder.
-This will result in the page configuration dialog opening.
+This results in the page configuration dialog opening.
 See the [functions console](functions.md) for information about the configuration dialogs.

 Continue dragging and dropping any other community functions desired for a community site based on this template.

 The page function provides an empty page.
-The groups function provides the ability to create a group site (sub-community) within the community site.
+The Groups function lets you create a group site (sub-community) within the community site.

 >[!CAUTION]
 >
->The groups function must *not* be the *first nor the only* function in the site structure.
+>The Groups function must *not be the first nor the only* function in the site structure.
 >
 >Any other function, such as the [page function](functions.md#page-function), must be included and listed first.